101 Things to do in Bournemouth – Highcliffe Beach

 Parking

-There is a large (424 space) Pay & Display car park on Highcliffe Cliff Top.
-Parking charges are seasonal with no charges between October and March and summer prices costing up to £1.90 for an hour.
+There is a large (594 space) Pay & Display car park on Highcliffe Cliff Top.
+Parking charges are seasonal with no charges between November and mid March.
+Between March and October, parking costs up to £2.30 for an hour.
 Further details can be found here.

 Access

 From the cliff top, the beach can be accessed by stairs or a gravel path.
-Both routes are quite uneven, so not suitable for those with mobility issues.
+Both routes are quite uneven, so not suitable for those with mobility issues or pushchairs.

 Beach

 The beach here is predominantly shingle.
-There is a gravel path along the rear of the beach which runs along the bottom of the cliffs to meet the Prom near Friars Cliff.
+There is a gravel path to the rear of the beach, which runs along the bottom of the cliffs to meet the Promenade near Friars Cliff.
+For me, this is a great place for a scenic walk, rather than a beach where you would go to for a swim/sunbathe.

 Highcliffe Beach and Coastal Path